pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 ```

 But I actually really enjoyed Chai’s syntax.
 So I decided to use proxies to achieve something similar.
 We could start by allowing to chain arbitrary words after our `expect` call.
-For the purposes of this example, we will make no restrictions on possible “chain” words.
+I decided not to restrict the possible “chain” words to simplify development.

 ```javascript
 export function expect(value) {